-- 1.1 On 15th December 1957, a sum of £17,000 was bequeathed by the late Miss Albina Bertram Falle to the Royal Court and the States of Jersey in accordance with the wishes of her brother, the late Lord Portsea of Portsmouth, for the following purpose - - 1.2 "I give and bequeath to the Royal Court and the States of Jersey the sum of £17,000 to be known as the Lord Portsea Gift Fund, to help all young Jersey and Guernsey boys (of Jersey and Guernsey Parentage) entering the Royal Navy, Army, Air Force and Civil Services who are in need of Financial help.". - 1.3 The States accepted the bequest, under a proposition lodged by the former Education Committee (now superseded by the Minister for Economic Development, Tourism, Sport and Culture) on 23rd January 1968. - 1.4 The Fund rules and administrative structure were laid out in the Lord Portsea Gift Fund (Jersey) Act 1971, which was later amended by the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment) Act 1981, and the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment No. 2) Act 1997. - 1.5 The purpose of the Lord Portsea Gift Fund was extended under the 1981 and 1997 amendments to include females as well as males; to increase the upper age limit for grants to 30 years; and to widen the range of occupations applicable. - 1.6 The Lord Portsea Gift Fund is now administered by a Grants Panel comprising an independent Chairman, a Jurat of the Royal Court, and a States Member.
-The Panel held its first meeting on 13th July 2015. - 1.7 The delegation has powers to approve grants, these meetings generally occur twice a year in March and September.
-Grants can only be funded from the current year income and accumulated income. - 1.8 In the 1971 Act, the former Finance and Economics Committee (now superseded by the Minister for Treasury and Resources) has the powers to make changes to the investments of the Lord Portsea Gift Fund, as from time to time considered necessary or expedient.
+- 1.1.
+On 15th December 1957 a sum of £17,000 was bequeathed by the late Miss Albina Bertram Falle to the Royal Court and the States of Jersey in accordance with the wishes of her brother, the late Lord Portsea of Portsmouth, for the following purpose:- - 1.2. %Q Á \ ã ç 'quéath'} toåthe Royal Court and the States of Jersey the sum of £17,000 to be known as the Lord Portsea Gift Fund, to help all young Jersey and Guernsey boys (of Jersey and Guernsey Parentage) entering the Royal Navy, Army, Air Force and Civil Services who are in need [ ~ Á Ø ã } æ} & ã æ| Á @^ | ] È + - 1.3.
+The States accepted the bequest, under a proposition made by the former Education Committee (now the Minister for Economic Development, Tourism, Sport and Culture) on 23 January 1968. - 1.4.
+The Fund rules and administrative structure were laid out in Lord Portsea Gift Fund (Jersey) Act 1971 which was later amended under the Lord Portsea Gift Fund (Jersey) Act 1971 (amendment) Act 1981 and the Lord Portsea Gift Fund (Jersey) Act 1971 (amendment No.2) Act 1997. - 1.5.
+The purpose of the Lord Portsea Gift Fund was extended under the 1981 and 1997 amendments to include females as well as males; to increase the upper age limit for grants to 30 years old and to widen the range of occupations applicable. - 1.6.
+The Lord Portsea Gift Fund is administered by a Grants Panel comprising an independent Chairman, a Jurat of the Royal Court and a States member.
+The Panel held its first meeting on 13 July 2015. - 1.7.
+The delegation has powers to approve grants, these meetings generally occur twice a year in March and September.
+Grants can only be funded from the current year income and accumulated income. - 1.8.
+In the 1971 Act, the former Finance and Economics Committee (now the Minister) has the powers to make changes to the investments of the Lord Portsea Gift Fund as from time to time considered necessary or expedient.

-2.1 Whilst the 1971 Act gives the Minister the responsibility for investing the capital of the Fund, the Act provide no guidance as to how the investments of the Fund should be carried out.
-Therefore, the 2005 Regulations apply, where they require the Minister to be responsible for the development of the Fund's investment strategy in consultation with the Investment Adviser (Regulation 3), as he sees fit.

-- 2.2 The requirements outlined above were assessed, and the 'Income Balanced' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Lord Portsea Gift Fund the greatest chance of meeting its strategic objectives. - 2.3 The strategic aims and ranges of that strategy are to be applied to the Lord Portsea Gift Fund. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+- 2.1.
+Whilst the 1971 Act gives the Minister the responsibility for investing the capital of the Fund, the Act provide no guidance as to how the investments of the Fund should be carried out. - 2.2.
+The will provides no guidance as to how the investments of the Lord Portsea Gift Fund should be carried out therefore in line with article 25 of the Public Finances (Jersey) Law 2019 the Minister has development an investment strategy for the Fund. - 2.3.
+The requirements outlined above were assessed, the 'Income Balanced' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Lord Portsea Gift Fund the greatest chance of meeting its strategic objectives. - 2.4.
+The strategic aims and ranges of that strategy are to be applied to the Lord Portsea Gift Fund. - 2.5.
+Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 2.6.
+Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool. - 2.7.
+No off-balance sheet vehicles are permitted.

-3.1 The Lord Portsea Gift Fund can carry out its investments through the CIF.
+3.1.
+The Lord Portsea Gift Fund can carry out its investments through the CIF.